andres-erbsen/dename-writeup/dename.md

 There is nothing sophisticated in this work.
-What we are proposing is a way to use techniques that are well-understood and often dismissed as trivial to build a public key distribution mechanism we consider suitable for universal adoption.
+We are proposing a way to use techniques that are well-understood and often dismissed as trivial to build a public key distribution mechanism we consider suitable for universal adoption.